 The black nightshade or makoy is used as an important ingredient in Indian Ayurveda medicine, it is a valuable cardiac tonic.
-It corrects disordered processes of nutrition by which the organism ingests, digest, absorb, transport, utilizes, and excretes food substance and restore the normal function of the system.
+It corrects disordered processes of nutrition by which the organism ingests, digest, absorb, transport, utilize, and excretes food substance and restore the normal function of the system.
 It also reduces irritation and pain.

 The makoy has anti-inflammatory, analgesic, expectorant, anti-diabetic, laxative, anti-allergic, diuretic, and antioxidant properties.
-The leaves of the plant are mildly bitter in taste, and they reduce when cook.
+The leaves of the plant are mildly bitter in taste, and they reduce when cooked.
 The fruits of the plant are of tonic value and serve as an effective laxative and they improve appetite.

 Here are some major health benefits of Makoy.

 The fruit of the plant is beneficial to remove catarrhal matter and phlegm from the bronchial tubes.
 It can also be beneficial in the treatment of Asthma.

 The leaves of the plant are beneficial in the treatment of dropsy, it increases the secretion and discharge of urine.
 It can be used as a decoction or as a vegetable in the treatment of this disease.

 The leaves and fruit of the plant are beneficial in the treatment of fever, leaves can be used to induce copious perspiration.

 It is beneficial in chronic skin disease, it is used to cure acne, eczema, and psoriasis.
 As it has pain reliever properties it is used for washing inflamed, irritated, and painful parts of the body.

 A paste of the plant serves as a useful applicant over corrosive ulcers, pustules, suppurating syphilitic ulcers, severe burns, herpes, and rheumatic joints.

 Green fruits of the plant can be used for ringworm, gratifying results, eruptive skin, and burns.